IMatheusPiresI/swift-theme-manager-onboarding/README.md

 <h3 id="sobre">📍 About</h3>

-✅ Developed with **Swift, UIKit, MVVM, Switch Multiple Themes, Delegate, ViewCode, Constraints, Design Pattern, Custom Components**.<br>
+✅ Developed with **Swift, UIKit, MVVM, Delegate, ViewCode, Constraints, Design Pattern, Custom Components**.<br>
 ✅ Project created using MVVM pattern and delegate protocol.<br>
 ✅ Use notification center for notify controllers and components about theme change. <br>
 ✅ ThemeManager create for switch multiple themes in application<br>